Signs of Apostolic Calling

-Galatians 2:6 But of these who seemed to be somewhat, (whatever they were, it makes no difference to me: God accepts no man's person:) for those who seemed [to be somewhat] in conference were no greater than me:
+Galatians 2:6 But from those who seemed to be something - whatever they were, it makes no difference to me; God shows personal favoritism to no man - for those who seemed to be something added nothing to me.

-7 But on the contrary, when they saw that the gospel of the uncircumcision was committed to me, as [the gospel] of the circumcision [was] to Peter;
+7 But on the contrary, when they saw that the gospel for the uncircumcised had been committed to me, as the gospel for the circumcised was to Peter;

 Your ideas might not always work out, but you are always coming with new concepts and new patterns.
 You have an idea in your mind at all times of what you would do “if you were in charge” and when given the opportunity you would turn things upside down!

-I remember an illustration that my father shared with me once.
-He shared how when he first started out in ministry he was put in charge of the youth group.
+I remember an illustration that my father, Les, shared with me once.
+He shared how when he first started out in ministry, he was put in charge of the youth group.
 He was brimming with so many ideas of what he wanted to do.
 He wanted to implement a complete structure and form a mechanism where each member of the youth would be given a place where their ministries would be identified and then trained in that position.

 Sign 3.
 Called by Jesus (Personal Encounter with Jesus.
 Miraculous call)

-16 But rise, and stand upon your feet: for I have appeared to you for this purpose, to make you a minister and a witness both of these things which you have seen, and of those things in the which I will appear to you;
+16 But rise and stand on your feet; for I have appeared to you for this purpose, to make you a minister and a witness both of the things which you have seen and of the things in the which I will yet reveal to you.

-17 Delivering you from the people, and [from] the Gentiles, to whom now I send you,
+17 I will deliver you from the Jewish people, as well from the Gentiles, to whom now I send you,

-18 To open their eyes, [and] to turn [them] from darkness to light, and [from] the authority of Satan to God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in me.(AMIV)
+18 To open their eyes, in order to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.
+(NKJV)